jcv8-dev/finance/README.md

-A replacement for my financing Excel sheet
+A replacement for the Excel sheet i use for accounting